 Primary dysmenorrhoea is when you experience pain during your period but there is nothing medically wrong with you.
 No matter how mild or strong your pain is during your period, the medical name for the experience is primary dysmenorrhoea.

 Secondary dysmenorrhoea is the name given to period pain that is caused by a secondary condition.
 These might include:

-If you have secondary dysmenorrhoea it is important to talk to a doctor so you understand any secondary conditions you're experiencing, and whether you can treat them directly.
+If you have secondary dysmenorrhoea it's important to talk to a doctor so you can identify any medical conditions you're experiencing, and see if you can treat them directly.

 The best way to work out if you have primary or secondary dysmenorrhoea is to talk to a doctor.